 Personalised menus are key as well – on a luxury ski holiday you should expect everything you eat to be excellent and in line with your personal preferences.

 After a great day skiing, it just gets better and better if you can jump in a hot tub, have canapés and champagne as the sun goes down, then a lovingly prepared dinner next to a crackling fireplace.
-It’s the perfect way to ride out the adrenaline of the ski.”
+Staying at one of the best catered chalets in St Martin de Belleville, is the perfect way to ride out the adrenaline of the ski.”

 If you would like to experience one of our luxury catered chalets in St Martin de Belleville you can browse our growing collection here.
 Get in touch by sending us an email or giving us a call on +44 1202 203650 and our team will be happy to guide you in the right direction of finding your perfect luxury chalet for next winter.